 , a Welsh rugby international who was also to captain Glamorgan at cricket.

-All these events were overshadowed by the Second World War
+But of course, all these events were overshadowed by the Second World War in Europe